 - Staff Ownership – we empower our people with the opportunity to own shares in the business

-- Apprenticeships – we’ve welcomed nine young people on to our scheme since 2012 and three are now in full time permanent roles in the Bank.
+- Apprenticeships – we’ve welcomed nine young people on to our scheme since 2012.

 As well as being socially responsible we are financially sustainable.
 Whilst profit is not our principal driver it’s still important that we operate efficiently to enable us to re-invest in the business, provide a return for our civil society shareholders and, crucially for a bank, to increase our capital strength.

 We have never traded in sub-prime investments or the complex financial instruments that have resulted in difficulties for many banks.
-The loans we do make are covered over three times by customer deposits, all of which makes us less vulnerable to fluctuations in the money markets and therefore more financially stable.
+The loans we do make are supported by customer deposits, all of which makes us less vulnerable to fluctuations in the money markets and therefore more financially stable.

 High levels of customer satisfaction